Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-09-module-structure.md

 > **[Prompt & Tool Design for .NET Teams](/Docs/posts/2026/06/09/prompt-tool-design-dotnet/)** · Part 3 — Infrastructure as Code · Module 9 of 12

 [Module 8](/Docs/posts/2026/06/09/prompt-tool-design-08-bedrock-terraform/) got an agent stood up.
-This module makes it production-shaped: one reusable module, instances per environment, and a deliberate answer to the question everyone eventually asks — _where do the prompts actually live?_
+This module makes it production-shaped: one reusable module, instances per environment, and a deliberate answer to the question everyone eventually asks: _where do the prompts actually live?_

 ## Objective